gomes-lab/H-CLMP/README.md

 Copy the 'WGAN.py' and the pretrained WGAN model 'generator_MP2020.pt' to the 'uvis_dataset_no_redundancy' folder.

-Head to the 'uvis_dataset_no_redundancy' folder and run:
+Change the current working directory to the 'uvis_dataset_no_redundancy' folder and run:
 ```shell script
 python process.py
 ```